POSITION TITLE: Engagement Lead - Peer Health Educator

 - Ability to work on a team and individually

-- Knowledge of health issues facing students
+- Knowledge of health issues facing students and barriers to access resources

 - Knowledge of York’s services and resources for students